fdel15/whiteboardingWednesdays/README.md

 ```

 **Prep-work:**
-  - Define (in your words using the Feynman technique) any relative terms
+  - Define any relative terms
-  - ex: What is a Hash Table? break it down into terms that you understand
+    - ex: What is a Hash Table?
+    - Try breaking it down into terms that you understand using the [Feynman Technique](https://github.com/fdel15/whiteboardingWednesdays/blob/master/feyman_technique.md)

 ```
 WHY WE DO THIS

 One of the biggest roadblocks to learning is often vocabulary.
-Our brains work best by making associations to thingswe already know, so it is an essential skill to be able to break down new concepts into things you are already familiar with and can relate to.
+Our brains work best by making associations to things we already know.
+It is an essential skill to be able to break down new concepts into things you are already familiar with and can relate to.
 The purpose of this exercise is to practice breaking down abstract concepts into ways that make sense to you.

 ```

-* 2-3 problems based on the theme
+* 2 to 3 problems based on the theme
-* studnets are expected to solve these problems and come to the session prepared
+	* Students are expected to solve these problems and come to the session prepared

 ```
 WHY WE DO THIS: